unscriptable/babel-plugin-export-for-test/README.md

 feels more like it's part of the language and it mirrors the proposed `import /*for test*/` syntax, too.
 However, `/*export for test*/` is strictly safer since it's harder for exported tests to leak into production by accident.

+### Can I use `/*export for testing*/` instead of `/*export for test*/`?

+Some native English speakers might find that "for test" doesn't feel like natural speech.
+(Note: this is code, not English, folks!) babel-plugin-export-for-test allows you to type `/*export for testing*/` or `export /*for testing*/` instead, but I'm dubious that these versions will be supported in future versions.

+### What is my risk if `export for test` never becomes part of EcmaScript?

+At worst, you have some legacy code that relies on this super simple babel plugin.
+If you find you need to migrate from babel -- or this plugin falls into an unmaintained state some day -- it should be very easy for an intern to export all of your tested functions and then move your test functions into standalone modules.

 ### What would it be like if `export for test` were accepted into EcmaScript?